Njuelle/how-to-dashboard/part1.md

       - "ES_JAVA_OPTS=-Xms1g -Xmx1g"
 ```

-We have now configured the Kuzzle production stack !
+We have now configured the Kuzzle production stack!

-Now let’s add the KDC stack to our docker-compose file :
+Now let’s add the KDC stack to our docker-compose file:

 ```yaml
   kdc-kuzzle: